Wikipedia describes the modern transformation from tip to 'sanitary landfill':

-A landfill is a place to dispose of residual waste or rubbish.
-However, from a zero waste point of view a landfill is a waste of potential resources, and is also the cause of leachate, landfill gas and a potential source of health problems.
+A landfill is a place to dispose of residual waste or rubbish from homess and businesses.
+However, from a zero waste point of view, a landfill is a waste of potential resources, so all other options should be considered first.

 Environmental effects of landfills